Muppet Treasure Island

-Muppet Treasure Island is a 1996 American musical swashbuckler comedy film directed by Brian Henson.
-It is the fifth theatrical film in The Muppets franchise.
+Muppet Treasure Island is a 1996 American musical swashbuckler comedy film directed by Brian Henson and the fifth theatrical film featuring the Muppets.
 Adapted from the 1883 novel Treasure Island by Robert Louis Stevenson, similarly to its predecessor The Muppet Christmas Carol (1992), the key roles were played by live-action actors, with the Muppets in supporting roles.
-In addition to the Muppet performers in various roles, the film stars Tim Curry and introduces Kevin Bishop as Jim Hawkins.
+The film stars Muppet performers Dave Goelz, Steve Whitmire, Jerry Nelson, Kevin Clash, Bill Barretta, and Frank Oz in various roles, as well as Tim Curry as Long John Silver and introducing Kevin Bishop in his film debut as Jim Hawkins.

 The film was released in the United States on February 16, 1996, by Buena Vista Pictures Distribution.
-It grossed $34 million on a budget of $31 million, making it a moderate success.
+It grossed $47 million worldwide.
 It also received generally positive reviews from critics.
-It is the second Muppets film to be produced by Walt Disney Pictures, whose parent company would later acquire the Muppets franchise in 2004.
+It is the second Muppets film to be produced by Walt Disney Pictures, whose parent company would later acquire the Muppets in 2004.